Leo-1208/Ishirey.x---Let-s-be-Social-/README.md

 # Ishirey.X - Let's be Social

 Welcome to Ishirey.X, an immersive platform tailored for creators and anime enthusiasts.
-Dive into vivid stories, connect with your favorite characters, and immerse yourself in a visually appealing layout.
+Dive into vivid stories, connect with your favorite characters, and immerse yourself in a visually appealing layout.Experience the visual layout of Ishirey.X live at: [https://leo-1208.github.io/Ishirey.x---Let-s-be-Social-/](https://leo-1208.github.io/Ishirey.x---Let-s-be-Social-/)

-![Ishirey.X Interface]

 ## Overview